switchless-io/docs/docs/author/Alex.md

 - https://www.linkedin.com/in/alexjv
 - http://echoalex.com/

-List of notes written & maintained by Alex
+## Notes contributed by Alex:

--
+Search for #alex.
+All notes contributed by Alex are tagged #alex.